Multi-Focal Lens Implant

 Behind the pupil in the eye is a lens that is used for fine focusing.
 With advancing age, the lens becomes harder and stops moving, which results in the need for reading glasses.
 With time the same lens becomes cloudy and eventually affects the ability to see, this is then called a cataract.
 Lens replacement is similar to cataract surgery in that the dysfunctional lens is removed and replaced with a sophisticated intra-ocular lens implant measured specifically to suit each eye.

-Lens implant and replacement description image
+Lens implant and replacement treatment with Prof Billy Power

-Suitability for Lens Replacement
+Am I suitable for Lens Replacement surgery?

 Generally those who are over the age of 50 who have any level of hyperopia (far sight) and 55 with any level of myopia (short sight) and astigmatism.
 Those who have cataracts may also be suitable for high performance trifocal lenses.
 To be suitable for premium lenses, eye health has to be good with no identified problems that can affect lens performance.
 Those with macular degeneration or visual field loss from glaucoma for instance will not be suitable for a premium lens.